gradle/gradle-build-action/README.md

-# Execute Gradle commands in Github Actions workflows
+# Execute Gradle commands in GitHub Actions workflows

-This Github Action can be used to run arbitrary Gradle commands on any platform supported by Github Actions.
+This GitHub Action can be used to run arbitrary Gradle commands on any platform supported by GitHub Actions.

-You might also be interested by the related [Gradle Plugin](https://github.com/eskatos/gradle-github-actions-plugin) that allows your build to easily get Github Actions environment and tag Gradle Build Scans accordingly.
+You might also be interested by the related [Gradle Plugin](https://github.com/eskatos/gradle-github-actions-plugin) that allows your build to easily get GitHub Actions environment and tag Gradle Build Scans accordingly.

 ## Usage